connellw/ConnellwBlog/_drafts/drawing-boxes.md

 tags: architecture
 ---

+- link from Domain-Driven Boundaries post:

-We create boundaries all the time; it’s a key part of designing software.
+We [create boundaries all the time](); it’s a key part of designing software.
 We put things in methods, classes, libraries, microservices.
 We make things private, protected, internal.
 It’s one of the most important things we do.

+- Also link from Onion Architecture post:

 A lot of software engineering is about drawing boxes, deciding how to break down the code we write.
 We don't just write everything in the `Main` method in `Program.cs`; we set boundaries, create abstractions, and divide things into single responsibilities.